loisch22/MarioProducts-Identity/MarioProducts/README.md

 ## WishList
 Add reviews on product detail page
 Display all reviews for product on detail page
-Delete confirmation popup instead of seperate view
+After creating a review, redirect to specific product page with reviews Delete confirmation popup instead of seperate view